-Other Federal Agencies are not eligible to submit applications under this NOFO but may be proposed as subrecipients under another organization's application.
-If recommended for funding as a proposed subrecipient, the value of the proposed subaward may be removed from the prime applicant's award and may be provided through an interagency agreement.
+Other Federal Agencies are eligible to submit applications under this NOFO but are not eligible to be proposed as subrecipients under another organization's application.
+Instead, they must submit their own application as a team member in a multi-institutional team.
+If recommended for funding, either as the sole applicant or in a multi-institutional team, funding will be provided through an interagency agreement.
 Additional instructions for providing statutory authorization are found in Section IX of this NOFO.